 Leaders' Thoughts on The Soft Skills of Managers

 Our research also looked at the view of business leaders.
-Middle managers play a huge role for c-suite as they translate business strategies into actionable plans for employees.
+Managers play a huge role for the c-suite as they translate business strategies into actionable plans for employees.

 The easy option here is to blame managers for simply not having the soft skills.
 However, leaders believe the blame lies with the availability of learning opportunities in the workplace.
 74% said that they have clever and competent staff, but they do not get the leadership opportunities they need to progress to more senior positions.
 Proving that it’s not the manager's fault that they don't have the skills required to carry out their role; they are simply not getting the help and support that is needed.
 This is despite business leaders recognising the benefits that can come from an effective soft skills programme, with 92% of leaders saying that their company would be more productive if staff had better soft skills.

-Something Needs to be Done, and Middle Managers Agree...
+Something Needs to be Done, and Managers Agree...

 So what does this all mean?